mariastofring/Oblig1Gruppe1200/README.md

 # Oblig1Gruppe1200
-Oblig 1 Gruppe 1200 Restaurant Nettside
+Oblig 1 Gruppe 1200 Restaurant Website
+To access the report page for this project, press the *Read more* button under the "About us" section.